YHWH: Who is He and what does He want?

 “Man once surrendering his reason, has no remaining guard against absurdities the most monstrous, and like a ship without a rudder, is the sport of every wind.“ Thomas Jefferson in a letter to James Smith - 1822

-Question (1) Why does the majority of Christianity worship on Sunday?
+Question (1) Why do the majority of Christian organizations worship on Sunday?

 A)Because Jesus chose this day.
 B)Because the Catholic Church strongly suggests it.
 C)Because of the influence of sun worship.
 D)Both B & C